isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-02-post-chaplin-in-singapore.md

 To be more precise, Chaplin stayed in Singapore twice in 1932.
 The first time was in late March, on his way to Java and Bali in Indonesia, and the second was on his way back from the archipelago in late April into early May.
 Even though these may appear to be casual visits by a privileged white tourist taking an extended mid-career break, they left an indelible mark in Chaplin’s memory, so much so that he recounted them in his writings on two separate occasions.

-Shortly after Chaplin’s journey to the Orient, he penned a travel memoir titled A Comedian Sees the World, published in five installments in a women’s lifestyle magazine, Women’s Home Companion, from September 1933 to January 1934.[^1] The fifth installment of his work deals extensively with the Asian leg of his trip; it touches upon Singapore before moving to Bali and then Japan.
+Shortly after Chaplin’s journey to the Orient, he penned a travel memoir titled *A Comedian Sees the World*, published in five instalments in a women’s lifestyle magazine, *Women’s Home Companion*, from September 1933 to January 1934.[^1] The fifth instalment of his work deals extensively with the Asian leg of his trip; it touches upon Singapore before moving to Bali and then Japan.

-The second time Chaplin mentions Asia again is some 30 years later when he wrote My Autobiography, published in 1964 by the English publishing house Bodley Head, and then by Penguin Books in 1966.[^2]
+The second time Chaplin mentions Asia again is some 30 years later when he wrote *My Autobiography*, published in 1964 by the English publishing house Bodley Head, and then by Penguin Books in 1966.[^2]

 #### **What Brought Charlie to Asia?**

 Towards the end of the 1920s, Chaplin was confronted with both a personal and a professional crisis.
 On the personal front, he had to cope with a few reversals of fortune due in part to the acrimonious divorce from his second wife, Lita Grey, in 1927.
 The news of the divorce, with charges of abuse and infidelity levelled against Chaplin, received front-page coverage in the scandal-mongering American press.

 Adding to his woes, Chaplin had been under severe pressure from the Internal Revenue Service because of unpaid back taxes.[^3] On the professional front, he had difficulties transitioning from the era of the silent movies to that of the talkies.
-He was sceptical of the new technology, and, as a compromise, agreed that his latest film, City Lights, released in early 1931, would feature a music score but no dialogue.
+He was sceptical of the new technology, and, as a compromise, agreed that his latest film, *City Lights*, released in early 1931, would feature a music score but no dialogue.

-On 13 February 1931, Chaplin sailed to Europe for a publicity tour of City Lights, which took him to England, Germany, Austria, Italy and France.
+On 13 February 1931, Chaplin sailed to Europe for a publicity tour of *City Lights*, which took him to England, Germany, Austria, Italy and France.
 Once the tour was done, Chaplin stayed behind in Europe (mostly in Switzerland and on the French Riviera) as he simply did not feel like going back to Hollywood.[^4] Finally, in February 1932, as he had already been away from home for exactly a year, Chaplin decided to return to California.
 However, instead of taking the shorter and faster route across the Atlantic and then to the American continent, he would travel a longer, circuitous route via the Orient, a part of the world that he had always wanted to visit.

 Not wanting to travel alone, Chaplin asked his half-brother Sydney, then living in Nice, in the south of France, to accompany him.
 The two of them had grown up together as impoverished youths in London and had moved to Hollywood, where Sydney (or Syd) intermittently managed his brother’s career in between taking on various acting gigs, before quitting Hollywood for good in the late 1920s.

 Accompanying them on the trip was Charles’ personal secretary, Toraichi Kono, a Japanese who had worked for him since 1916.
-Together, the trio boarded the Japanese NYK (Nippon Yusen Kaisha][^5]) ocean liner called Suwa Maru in the port of Naples, Italy, on 2 March 1932.
+Together, the trio boarded the Japanese NYK (Nippon Yusen Kaisha][^5]) ocean liner called *Suwa Maru* in the port of Naples, Italy, on 2 March 1932.
 Sailing via the Suez Canal and Ceylon (now Sri Lanka), they arrived in Singapore on 27 March, according to the local press[^6] – although the date Friday, 25 March is mentioned in the tour itinerary found in the annex to the reprint of Charles Chaplin’s travel memoir.[^7]

 #### **The First Leg of the 1932 Visit**

 Singapore, then part of the Straits Settlements under the British Governor Sir Cecil Clementi, clearly featured in Chaplin’s imagination as one of those exotic places located “East of Suez”,[^8] or what was then commonly called “the Orient”, as Chaplin refers to in his writings.[^9]

-Leaving Ceylon, Chaplin wrote: “Our next port was Singapore, where we entered the atmosphere of a Chinese willow-pattern plate – banyan trees growing out of the ocean”.[^10] Indeed, it would have looked like a very green and lush coastline as the Suwa Maru sailed into the harbour via the Strait of Malacca, cruising along the picturesque and undeveloped western coast of Singapore.
+Leaving Ceylon, Chaplin wrote: “Our next port was Singapore, where we entered the atmosphere of a Chinese willow-pattern plate – banyan trees growing out of the ocean”.[^10] Indeed, it would have looked like a very green and lush coastline as the *Suwa Maru* sailed into the harbour via the Strait of Malacca, cruising along the picturesque and undeveloped western coast of Singapore.

 Even though this is not clearly documented in either Chaplin’s writings or in newspaper articles of the time, the Suwa Maru most likely sailed past the Telok Ayer Basin along the southern shoreline and docked near Johnston’s Pier, located right opposite Battery Road.
 The pier, which was built in 1856, would be torn down when Clifford Pier, a short distance away along Collyer Quay, was completed in June 1933.
 Chaplin later recollected: “Myriads of sailboats listed in the bay, and white ocean liners lay dormant, waiting to be fed with cargo, and the harbor sang with color and tropical life”.[^11] Writing was obviously another one of Chaplin’s many talents.

 At Johnston’s Pier, about 200 people waited to greet the Chaplin brothers.
 This was certainly a change from the heaving crowds that had welcomed Charles Chaplin elsewhere.
 Relieved at the relatively subdued reception in Singapore – what he was looking for in this trip to the Orient was to escape the usual mob frenzy – he later wrote: “The crowds were not as demonstrative here as they were in Ceylon, but then Singapore is two degrees off the equator and I don’t blame them.
 Nevertheless, there was a medium crowd and I was cheered, photographed, and interviewed”.[^12]

-Interestingly, a journalist sent by The Straits Times to cover the event took it upon himself to explain in his article the reason for the modest size of the welcoming party in Singapore:
+Interestingly, a journalist sent by *The Straits Times* to cover the event took it upon himself to explain in his article the reason for the modest size of the welcoming party in Singapore:

 “Asiatics are not as demonstrative.
 They are not in the habit of mobbing cinema stars, even when the star is none other than Charles Chaplin, whose name is better known than that of any other man in the world, whose pictures are as familiar in China, Japan and India as they are in England.
 Singapore’s cinemagoers did not turn out in force to greet Chaplin, they know of him, they crowd the cinemas to see his pictures, but they did not seem particularly interested in seeing him in the flesh”.[^13]

-While still onboard the Suwa Maru, Chaplin agreed to give a group interview to all the journalists present, among whom were British, Japanese, Chinese and Malay reporters, many eager to know if he was still going to make pictures, and if his next picture would be a talkie.
+While still onboard the *Suwa Maru*, Chaplin agreed to give a group interview to all the journalists present, among whom were British, Japanese, Chinese and Malay reporters, many eager to know if he was still going to make pictures, and if his next picture would be a talkie.
 To which Chaplin nonchalantly replied: “Of course, I am going to make more pictures.
 Will my next be silent or talkie?
 That I cannot say”.

-The journalists told him that his latest film, City Lights, had already been shown in Singapore and was very well received by local audiences.
+The journalists told him that his latest film, *City Lights*, had already been shown in Singapore and was very well received by local audiences.
 Chaplin expressed surprise:

 “Is that really so?
 I should never have believed it.
-And they liked City Lights, you say?
+And they liked *City Lights*, you say?
 I am glad to hear that.
 You see, a picture with just a musical accompaniment can be shown anywhere.
 This is the beauty of it.
 There are no barriers to the silent picture”.

 Once ashore, the brothers were taken on a guided tour of Singapore.
 Chaplin’s first impression was positive: